isayahc/radical_cohere_hackathon/README.md

 A project that takes long form content and breaks it down into clips based on a prompt

+## Problem Statement

+There exist a countless amount of content on the internet.
+It's difficult to gain any insight from the noise, and it difficult to determine if any of the content is relevant.
+This is the problem I am trying to solve.

 ## Features

 - Feature 1